jonasrk/berlin-guide/README.md

 - Sit with a drink in front of any "Späti" like the locals.
 - Tretboot

+## Classic spoken drama / theatre

+- Berlin has a rich history of spoken theatre shows (that's something different from musicals - more "serious") that might not be very prevalent in your country or region.
+It has some of the best houses and tickets are usually cheap.
+Seeing a play would be a very classic and civilized way to spend an evening out.
+The pro-tip here is to watch the trailers online first to identify the shows you might be interested in. 🔵🔵

 ## Not specific to Berlin, but available in good quality

 - Board game cafes